 Monument to Fallen Stars, Caitlind r.c.
 Brown & Wayne Garrett, 2017.
 Decommissioned City of Calgary streetlights, electrical components, arduino, wooden platform, telescopes.
 80 ft diameter.
 GLOW Downtown Festival of Winter Lights, Calgary, Canada.

 Monument to Fallen Stars is a tribute to fading celestial bodies and outmoded civic lighting.
-A large-scale outdoor installation, the piece transforms 78 retired City of Calgary streetlights into a dynamic tapestry of grounded constellations.
+The installation transforms 78 retired City of Calgary streetlights into a dynamic tapestry of grounded constellations.
 Viewers enter the field of sodium streetlights strewn across an empty parking lot, exploring the space as lights buzz slowly on and off around them.
 At first, the formation of lights appears haphazard – like a gravesite for fallen infrastructure.
 In the centre of the site, a small wooden platform holds three telescopes.
 Trained at a high-up mirror on the wall of a nearby building, when viewers look up through the telescope, they see their surroundings reflected back on a macro scale.
-This “bird’s eye” awareness reveals the formations of streetlights around them, not as random, but as the calculated placement of familiar constellations – Ursa Major, Ursa Minor, Orion, Andromeda, and so forth – many of which are no longer fully visible in the night sky above downtown Calgary.
+This “bird’s eye” awareness reveals the formations of streetlights around them, not as random, but as the calculated placement of familiar constellations – Ursa Major, Ursa Minor, Orion, Andromeda, and so forth – many of which are no longer fully visible in the night sky above downtown Calgary because of sky glow.
 Drawing connections between above + below, visible + invisible, wilderness + metropolis, curiosity + conquest, Monument to Fallen Stars offers an intuitive moment of pause, asking viewers to stand back and consider our human relationship with the universe.

 Thank you to the kind people at the City of Calgary’s Roads Department for donating streetlights to this installation.